Ulrich von Hassell

 Christian August Ulrich von Hassell (12 November 1881 - 8 September 1944) was a German diplomat during World War II.
-A member of the German Resistance against German dictator Adolf Hitler, Hassell unsuccessfully proposed to the British that the resistance would overthrow Hitler if Germany kept all of its territorial conquests.
+A member of the German Resistance against German dictator Adolf Hitler, Hassell unsuccessfully proposed to the British that the resistance would overthrow Hitler if Germany kept large swaths of annexed territory, such as Austria, the Sudetenland and Germany's 1914 border with Poland.
 He was executed in the aftermath of the failed 20 July plot.

 Family

 Von Hassell was descended from ancient landed nobility, born the son of First Lieutenant Ulrich von Hassell and Margarete (née von Stosch).
 His mother was a niece of Albrecht von Stosch, the Prussian Minister of State and chief of the Admiralität.
 She was furthermore the great-granddaughter of Henriette Vogel, whom Heinrich von Kleist had accompanied in November 1811 in suicide.
 Ulrich von Hassell later did not exclude that his ever-growing admiration for the writer had been increased by that fact.
 His maternal grandfather was the godson of count August Neidhardt von Gneisenau.
 This explains the special interest of Hassell in the Prussian reformer, which found its expression in some publications and elsewhere.
 His paternal grandfather, Christian von Hassell, born in 1805, chose a lawyer's career, an exception in their old Hanoverian family.
 Their members had exclusively been landowners or had taken a career in the military.

 Hassell is the father of Wolf Ulrich von Hassell, who helped the German resistance to Hitler during World War II.
 As ambassador and deputy head of mission to the United Nations from 1971 to 1978, he oversaw the Federal Republic of Germany regaining its status from observer to full member.
 His previous diplomatic postings were in the Foreign Office in Bonn, in Belgium and in Italy.
 He also had a daughter Fey who was 12 years old when he took up his post in Rome.
 Between 1933 and 1937, she noted her father‘s reaction to the rise of Nazism and the negative feelings he was unwilling to commit to paper, but which he confided to his family in a diary she kept.

 He is also the grandfather of Agostino von Hassell, a noted author on military and war history; and of Corrado Pirzio-Biroli, former civil servant of the European Commission and ambassador of the EU to Austria during the 1994 Austrian European Union membership referendum.